Universal Entertainment (OTCMKTS:UETMF) Reaches New 12-Month Low at $18.40

-Shares of Universal Entertainment Co.
-(OTCMKTS:UETMF) reached a new 52-week low during trading on Friday .
-The company traded as low as $18.40 and last traded at $18.40, with a volume of 0 shares traded.
+Universal Entertainment Co.
+(OTCMKTS:UETMF)’s stock price reached a new 52-week low during trading on Friday .
+The company traded as low as $18.40 and last traded at $18.40, with a volume of 0 shares trading hands.
 The stock had previously closed at $18.40.

 Universal Entertainment Corporation, together with its subsidiaries, manufactures, develops, and sells Pachislot and Pachinko machines in Japan.
 The company operates in two segments, Amusement Equipment Business and Integrated Resort Business.
 The company also develops Falcon X, a peripheral system for parlors; and Hot Stadium, a digital signage system, as well as operates OKADA MANILA, a casino resort in the Philippines.